zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/SAML/advanced_configuration.md

 * use an alias for the certificate — this must be the name parameter that is provided when creating the certificate you are uploading.
 If the values do not match, the SAML module will fall back to using a self-signed certificate instead.
 * the value of the configured SP EntityID must match the alias that is included in the uploaded key store.

-### Custom Behavior

-#### evaluateMultipleUserMatches

-The module tries to look up the user that matches the provided user name.
-When multiple `System.User` records are found, this microflow is always executed.

-It is possible to customize this microflow to determine the correct user.
-Whichever user instance is returned will be signed in to the application (and passed on to any other microflow).

-#### CustomUserProvisioning {#customuserprovisioning}

-When selecting in the SSO configuration to run the `customUserProvisioning` action (previously known as `CustomLoginLogic`), you can update the new or retrieved user with additional information from the assertion.
-All the assertions are passed into the microflow in the parameter `AssertionAttributeList`, and these can be transformed and stored in the user record.
-Also, additional roles can be granted to the users based on the assertion attributes.

-#### CustomAfterSigninLogic

-After a new session is created for the user, this microflow can be called to copy any data from the previous session to the new session.
-This microflow behaves similarly to the platform after the sign-in microflow.
-By using this microflow, it is possible to copy records from the anonymous user to the newly signed-in user.

 ### Customizing the Login Page

 Mendix runtime/system module comes with a default login page.
 When using SAML with a single IdP, this page is not required.